Perkedel/Lah-Mboh/README.md

 but eh.. both disadvantages & advantages on each own idk.

-## Second Ever Patch WAD designed excslusively for FreeDoom
+## Second Ever Patch WAD designed exclusively for FreeDoom

 *hmm, mega? will it be?*